reeteshsudhakar/home-credit-risk-analysis/final.md

 # Results and Discussion
 The classification task at hand presents an inherent class imbalance, a common obstacle in credit prediction scenarios where defaults are considerably less frequent than non-defaults.
 To aptly measure model efficacy, we opted for balanced accuracy over raw accuracy, as it accounts for the skew in class distribution.
 Balanced accuracy offers a more nuanced assessment by considering the model's ability to correctly predict both classes.

-Our initial model, a baseline majority class classifier, predicted a non-default for all instances, achieving a 50% accuracy, which is expected in a binary classification with imbalanced classes.
+Our initial model, a baseline majority classifier, predicted a non-default for all instances, achieving a 50% accuracy, which is expected in a binary classification with imbalanced groups.
 Upon applying the Support Vector Classifier (SVC) post-normalization with the StandardScaler and SGD Optimization, the balanced accuracy improved to 65.3%.
 This notable enhancement over the baseline underscores the model's improved discriminatory power.
 The SVC's confusion matrix reveals a tendency to predict non-defaults more accurately (83%) compared to defaults (48%).
 This showed a significant improvement in our predicting non-defaults as compared to our previous results.
 There is still great room for improvement with predicting defaults accurately, as the true positive rate for defaults was lower than we had initially hoped.
 The confusion matrix is shown below, and can be viewed separately [by clicking here](resources/final/svc-confusion-matrix.png "download"):

 ![Final SVC Confusion Matrix](resources/final/svc-confusion-matrix.png)